 Growing community and home gardens is a proven method of assuring food security and an encouraging motivator to continue work in the development of food sovereignty, security, and resilience on the Warm Springs reservation.
 OSU Extension in Warm Springs collaborated with the Warm Springs Community Action Team to conduct a needs assessment to figure out food supply, food preference, and technical support needs.

-That initial work led to Grow Where You Are, a project to help residents grow their own food at home through garden kits.
+That initial work led to The Grow at Home Garden Program, a project to help residents grow their own food at home through garden kits.
 Each kit includes a raised garden box, four bags of soil, vegetable seeds and two marigold plants.
 The kit also includes directions to set up the 2-foot by 2-foot garden box and planting, and OSU Extension Food Hero vegetable informational sheets, recipes and youth coloring pages.

 Extension also leveraged grant funding to build protective garden fences at the Warm Springs Tribal Senior Wellness Center and Simnasho Community in Wasco County.
 These new learning gardens offer safe senses of place to participate in meaningful and purposeful actions, create additional platforms to encourage and spark interest in growing food, and build community and address and establish food security and food sovereignty.

 Extension’s Warm Springs Agriculture and Community Gardening team spearheaded the effort.
 It includes John Brunoe, 4-H and Family Community Health educator; Ellise David, 4-H education program assistant; Tracy Wilson, Extension local liaison to the Confederated Tribes of Warm Spring; and Olivia Davis, Extension SNAP-Ed outreach coordinator and Family and Community Health educator.